Black Widow (In This Moment album)

-Black Widow is the fifth studio album by American rock band In This Moment.
-It was released on November 17, 2014, by Atlantic Records, marking the band's major-label debut and first release away from longtime label Century Media Records.
-Black Widow is the second and last album to feature drummer Tom Hane, who left the band in March 2016 citing creative and artistic unhappiness.
+Black Widow is the fifth studio album by American rock band In This Moment, released on November 17, 2014, by Atlantic Records, marking the band's major-label debut and first release away from longtime label Century Media Records.
+Black Widow is the second and last album to feature drummer Tom Hane, who left the band in March 2016 citing creative differences.

 Background

 After the success of their 2012 album Blood and a headline tour, In This Moment announced that they were returning to the studio at the end February 2014 to begin working on a follow-up.
 Lead guitarist Chris Howorth told Billboard that they were again teaming up with longtime collaborator Kevin Churko, who has produced the band's previous records, and that the sound would continue with the same style as Blood.
 On their new evolved sound he remarked, "We feel like we found something and want to stick the flag in the ground on top of that hill."
 It was reported on February 5 that the band had signed with Atlantic Records.
 Frontwoman Maria Brink said of the new deal, "We are very excited to be releasing this album through Atlantic Records, who have put out some of the greatest and most revered albums of all time."